Zehra Sayers

 Zehra Sayers (born 25 September 1953) is a Turkish-British structural biologist.
-She has previously served as Interim President of the Sabancı University (February-November 2018) and co-chaired the scientific advisory committee for Synchrotron-Light for Experimental Science and Applications in the Middle East (SESAME).
+She has previously served as Interim President of the Sabancı University (February–November 2018) and co-chaired the scientific advisory committee for Synchrotron-Light for Experimental Science and Applications in the Middle East (SESAME).
 She was part of a five-scientist group that received the AAAS Award for Science Diplomacy in 2019.
 She holds Turkish and British citizenship.

 Early life and education

 Sayers was born in Turkey.
 She studied physics at Boğaziçi University in Istanbul.
 For her postgraduate studies Sayers moved to the United Kingdom.
 In 1978 she earned a doctorate for research done at King's College London GKT School of Medical Education, the degree was awarded by the University of London.
-She obtained British citizenship in consequence of her first marriage to British geoscientist Colin Sayers.
 Sayers worked as a postdoctoral researcher in the Open University and the Wallenberg Laboratory, Uppsala University.
 In 1986 she was the first woman staff scientist to be appointed to the Hamburg outstation of the European Molecular Biology Laboratory, where she used synchrotron radiation to study cytoskeletal proteins and chromatin.
-Whilst working in Germany she obtained her habilitation in 1996 with a thesis from the University of Hamburg, where her partner, Turkish-American foreign policy expert Ahmet Evin, served as Professor until 1995.
+Whilst working in Germany she obtained her habilitation in 1996 with a thesis from the University of Hamburg.